 Q&A With Duke Windsor

-Represented artist Duke Windsor returns for his second solo exhibition at Sparks: “Reverence“, a show both physically and conceptually resplendent.
-Windsor gilds his artwork with luminous gold leaf to honor and revere each subject.
-The artist shares his extensive historical and contemporary inspirations that have driven his creativity over the decades, and discusses some techniques and advice that have guided his practice.
+In our recent interview with represented artist Duke Windsor, the artist shares his extensive historical and contemporary inspirations that have driven his creativity over the decades, and discusses some techniques and advice that have guided his practice.

-Sparks: Reverence is inspired by different historical art styles; you mentioned Russian Icons and the work of Gustav Klimt most recently.
+Sparks: Reverence (your gold-gilded work in your current portfolio) is inspired by different historical art styles; you mentioned Russian Icons and the work of Gustav Klimt most recently.
 What other art movements or periods in time have inspired your work in past shows?

 Windsor: Most of my inspiration came from what I admired.
 For my watercolor, it was Winslow Homer, JMW Turner, Thomas Eakins, and Andrew Wyeth.
 Western works were and are inspired by Charles Russell, Remington, and Sam Harris.
 My wildlife is Carl Brenders and Guy Koleach.